 Ventilation, Ventilation, Ventilation!

 Condensation rarely occurs during the spring or summer but is commonly associated with the winter months of October to March when proper ventilation of residential property is prevented because householders don't want to lose precious heat.
 Conserving heat this way is counter-productive because you're effectively causing problems which will cost you or your landlord more money.
 Homes were never designed to be completely airtight.
 Water vapour needs to escape and not just that caused by running hot water.
 Even breathing can cause significant condensation so the more people and pets you have in your home, the more ventilation is needed, If your wallpaper is slightly damp and cold to the touch, the next sign will be the appearance of black mould in areas where there is little movement in the air such as corners of rooms and in bathrooms - this will generally be seen in the area above the shower.
 Mould can easily be removed with a spray that can be bought at most supermarkets.
-In bathrooms it may also be advisable to use a mould inhibiting paint when redecorating.
+In bathrooms it's also advisable to use mould-inhibiting sealant around the bath and shower cubicle.

 Never position furniture right up against outside walls in any room; leaving a small gap will allow air to circulate.
 Fit vents in cupboards which are opened infrequently.
 Condensation in the bathroom can cause problems elsewhere in the property even in locations well away from the bathroom itself.
 Moisture can accumulate on any cold surface if not allowed to escape through the nearest window and can easily cause mould which will damage the fabric of the building and personal items.
 You will find that natural items such as suede, leather and wool will be most affected.
 A distinct mouldy smell will soon become apparent in cupboards and drawers that are not often used.